-□ This is relatively simpler compared to resonance fluorescence, because the Rayleigh scatter is straightforward.

-The key is to correctly estimate the Rayleigh backscatter cross section and atmosphere number density.

-Usually atmosphere number density can be taken from standard US atmosphere or MSIS model.
-MSIS number density varies with season and location.

-Estimate of atmosphere transmission or extinction is also very important.
-If going to lower atmosphere, it could be tricky as scattering from aerosols may interfere the lidar return signals.
+- ☐ This is relatively simpler compared to resonance fluorescence, because Rayleigh scattering is straightforward. - ☐ The key is to correctly estimate the Rayleigh backscatter cross section and atmosphere number density. - ☐ Usually atmosphere number density can be taken from standard US atmosphere or MSIS model.
+MSIS number density varies with season and location (latitude). - Estimate of atmosphere transmission or extinction is also very important.
+If dealing with lower atmosphere, it could be tricky as absorption and scattering by aerosols may interfere the lidar return signals. - □ Rayleigh backscatter cross section can be calculated precisely using scattering theory.
+Refer to a book "Atmospheric Radiation" by Goody and Yung.